TJ-CSCCG/tongji-undergrad-thesis/README-EN.md

 English | [中文](README.md)

-> * **Note**: By using this template, you will obtain a **pdf** file as output.
-However, during the process of undergraduate thesis, there may be situations where you need to submit files in docx or other formats.
-In such cases, you can use some **pdf to docx conversion tools**, such as: [pdf2go.pdf-to-word](https://www.pdf2go.com/pdf-to-word)).
-> * You do **not need to worry** about whether abandoning the docx template of the 1 system and choosing this LaTeX template will be affected by formatting issues.
-After all, those of us who use this template ([2017-ganler](https://github.com/ganler), [2018-skyleaworlder](https://github.com/skyleaworlder)) have not been required to reformat our papers due to formatting issues.

 ## Sample Display

+> [!NOTE]
-> The complete sample can be found in [Template Output Sample Display (Full Version)](https://github.com/TJ-CSCCG/tongji-undergrad-thesis/discussions/21), in the pdf download link under "Assets" in the [Release page](https://github.com/TJ-CSCCG/tongji-undergrad-thesis/releases) or [Overleaf Template PDF](https://www.overleaf.com/latex/templates/tongji-university-undergraduate-thesis-template/tfvdvyggqybn.pdf).
+> A complete sample can be found in [Template Output Sample Display (Full Version)](https://github.com/TJ-CSCCG/tongji-undergrad-thesis/discussions/21), in the pdf download link under "Assets" in the [Release page](https://github.com/TJ-CSCCG/tongji-undergrad-thesis/releases) or [Overleaf Template PDF](https://www.overleaf.com/latex/templates/tongji-university-undergraduate-thesis-template/tfvdvyggqybn.pdf).

 The following displays the "Cover", "Abstract in Chinese", "Table of Contents", "Main Content", "References" and "Acknowledgements" in order.